-Employment estimates are available for each region in Dataset HI00 - Headline LFS indicators for all UK regions and HI01 to HI12 - Headline indicators for individual UK regions (Tabs 1 and 2), and Datasets LI01 to LI05 Local indicators for sub-regional areas of Great Britain, for this and further estimate breakdowns by age or geographies.
+Employment estimates are available for each region in Dataset HI00 - Headline LFS indicators for all UK regions and HI01 to HI12 - Headline indicators for individual UK regions (Tabs 1 and 2), and Datasets LI01 to LI05 - Local indicators for subregional areas of Great Britain, for this and further estimate breakdowns by age or geographies.

 These tables contain data produced from the Labour Force Survey (LFS) and Annual Population Survey (APS).
-A note in the section "Understanding and working with labour market statistics" on the relationship between the LFS and APS entitled "What is the relationship between the APS and the LFS?" is included in this bulletin.
+A note in the Things you need to know about this release section on the relationship between the LFS and APS entitled "What is the relationship between the APS and the LFS?" is included in this bulletin.

-5. Workforce jobs (first published on 14 June 2017)
+5. Workforce jobs (first published 12 June 2018)